It also kills cancer. Now you’re curious, right? What could it be?

 Note that garlic is a powerful food, and the downside is that it may have an impact on medication you currently take.
 So if you have cancer or another medical condition, and especially if you are taking blood thinners, check out this list of interactions or talk to your doctor.

-How to take garlic if you’re not cooking;
+How to consumer garlic if you’re not cooking:

 I hate garlic.
 Will anything else do the trick?

 Glad you asked.
 Onions, leeks, chives, and scallions belong to the same family (Allium) and share a lot of the health benefits.
 Some people can’t stomach garlic—literally; it can cause heartburn and nausea, especially if eaten on an empty stomach.
 A small percentage of people are even allergic to garlic. if this is you, don’t worry!
 Either eat it cooked or become a leek-eater!